graphql/graphql-playground/packages/graphql-playground-react/README.md

 - Configuration of HTTP headers
 - Tabs

-See the following question for more additonal features.
+See the following question for more additional features.

 ### What's the difference between the desktop app and the web version?